codesilva/codesilva.github.io/_drafts/basic-rails-pwa-setup.md

 Voilà!
 Your application is now installable.
 Open it in the browser and you will see a button to install it.

-[screenshot showing the install button]
+![Install button][install-button]

 Clicking to install will prompt the user to install the app.

-[screenshot showing the install prompt]
+![Install prompt][install-prompt]

 The information in this dialog comes from the `manifest.json` file.
 You can customize it to show your app's name, icon, and other information.

 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json

 Try changing some information.